CONDITIONS

 You develop new or worsening period pain after years of lighter symptoms

-You experience other symptoms like heavy bleeding, irregular periods, or pain during sex
+You experience other symptoms like heavy bleeding, irregular periods or pain during sex

 You’re concerned about fertility or underlying health issues

-Your healthcare provider may recommend tests, such as ultrasounds or internal examinations, to diagnose the underlying causes of your period pain.
+Your healthcare provider may recommend tests such as ultrasounds or internal examinations to diagnose the underlying causes of your period pain.

-Consulting a healthcare provider can help rule out complications associated with underlying conditions like endometriosis and pelvic inflammatory disease.
+Consulting a healthcare provider can rule out complications associated with underlying conditions like endometriosis and pelvic inflammatory disease.

-How Is Dysmenorrhoea Diagnosed?
+How is Dysmenorrhoea Diagnosed?

-At Happiher, diagnosis may include:
+At Happiher diagnosis may include:

-Consultation about menstrual cycles, pain pattern, and overall health
+Consultation about menstrual cycles, pain pattern and overall health

 Pelvic examination (only if appropriate and comfortable for you)